EEO and OFCCP Compliance for Recruiters: What to Know and Do

 If you choose to wait to ask the questions, there are still some best practices to adopt at the recruiting stage that will help ensure unbiased outcomes in your employee base:

 The Office of Federal Contract Compliance Programs is part of the EEOC.
-It holds those who do business with the federal government (contractors and subcontractors) responsible for providing equal employment opportunities and using affirmative action to employ and advance workers in a non-discriminatory manner on the basis of race, color, sex, sexual orientation, gender identity, religion, national origin, disability, or status as a protected veteran.
+It holds those who do business with the federal government (contractors and subcontractors) responsible for providing equal employment opportunities.
+While the use of affirmative action to employ and advance workers on the basis of race and gender has been removed, the principles of non-discrimination on the basis of race, color, sex, sexual orientation, religion, national origin, disability, or status as a protected veteran still apply.

 Why should you care?

-If you’re investigated, the OFCCP will ask you to demonstrate that you have both attempted to diversify your applicant pool and prove that you have not discriminated against “applicants” seeking a job at your company.
+Before the new EOs, if you were investigated, the OFCCP would ask you to demonstrate that you had both attempted to diversify your applicant pool and prove that you had not discriminated against “applicants” seeking a job at your company.
+That’s changing to a merit-based approach.
+Federal contractors will now have to certify that their diversity and inclusion practices do not discriminate against any protected class — more details are expected to be released later in the year.

 Who must comply?

 Only employers who meet certain thresholds are considered federal contractors and are required to adhere to the OFCCP procedures.
 Construction contractors have special requirements that differ from service providers.
-The Department of Labor has published extensive resources to help contractors understand their requirements.
+The Department of Labor has published extensive resources to help contractors understand their requirements — expect a flurry of new literature when details of upcoming changes are released.

 How do you make your recruiting process compliant?